willbmisled/OddAndEnds/cascoBaySparrowData20181030.md

 Output
 ------

--   Data are available here:
+-   Data are available here: <https://github.com/willbmisled/OddAndEnds/blob/master/output/casco_bay_sparrow_data.csv>
+    -   Note: to download the data follow the link above.
+From the github page right click on the "RAW" tab and choose "Save target as...".
+This will allow you to download the csv file to your directory.
--   This document is available here:
+-   This document is available here: <https://github.com/willbmisled/OddAndEnds/blob/master/cascoBaySparrowData20181030.md>
--   The code is available here:
+-   The code is available here: <https://github.com/willbmisled/OddAndEnds/blob/master/cascoBaySparrowData20181030.Rmd>
 -   Below are the data tables for total nitrogen and incremental nitrogen for the study sites and the data definitions.

 ### Total Nitrogen Load for Flowline